 Nom-Gov Chairs in particular play an important role in the identification, recruitment, selection, and evaluation of individual board members.
 Too often, board composition is backward-looking, reflecting a company's past rather than its future.
 Nom-Gov Chairs must also ensure that the board achieves the diversity of thought and experience necessary to achieve optimal results.
 Nom-Gov Chairs lead the evaluation and performance review process of the board and its members, assessing and inventorying the current directors’ capabilities relative to the company’s prospective needs.
 They can strongly influence boardroom culture and help structure how proactively and where the board spends its valuable time.

-Topics that the Forum will address include, among others:
+Topics that the Forum will address going forward include, among others:

 - director nomination and recruitment processes,